bittdy/SVMHogConeDetection/README.md

 # SVMHogConeDetection
 An implement of cone detection.
-The file structure is disorder and I may adjust it when I am free.
+The file structure is disorder and I may adjust it when I am free